Compact car

-Compact car is a vehicle size class — predominantly used in North America — that sits between subcompact cars and mid-size cars.
+Compact car is a vehicle size class—predominantly used in North America—that sits between subcompact cars and mid-size cars.
 "Small family car" is a British term and a part of the C-segment in the European car classification.
-However, prior to the downsizing of the United States car industry in the 1970s and 1980s, larger vehicles with wheelbases up to 110 in were considered "compact cars" in the United States.
+However, before the downsizing of the United States car industry in the 1970s and 1980s, larger vehicles with wheelbases up to 110 in were considered "compact cars" in the United States.

 In Japan, small size passenger vehicle is a registration category that sits between kei cars and regular cars, based on overall size and engine displacement limits.

 United States

 Current definition

 The United States Environmental Protection Agency (EPA) Fuel Economy Regulations for 1977 and Later Model Year (dated July 1996) includes definitions for classes of automobiles.
 Based on the combined passenger and cargo volume, compact cars are defined as having an interior volume index of 100–109 cuft.